top of page

 All About Henna:

 Henna is a plant that has natural, dying properties.
-In botanical terms, henna is known as lawsonia enermis.
 The leaves, flowers and stem of this plant are dried and ground to make a powder.
 This powder is then mixed with warm water to make a paste.
-When mixed with other leaves and fruit of other plants, it can create a variety of colors and tones.
-In decorative body art, it is mixed with sugar and pure essential oils to strengthen and add to the longevity of the design.
-During hot weather, henna acts as a cooling agent when put on the palms and bottom of feet.
+During hot weather, henna acts as a cooling agent when put on the palms and bottoms of feet.

 If you recently had henna applied, follow these directions: